 Cider flights?
 Count me in!

 Although I love a good brewery or winery, visiting a cidery happens to be my favorite type of tasting!
-We have one at home that I love so much I belong to their cider of the month club, but I’m always up for trying a new variety!
-Right in downtown Valparaiso, you’ll find Aftermath Cidery & Winery.
+We have one at home that I love so much that I belong to their cider of the month club, but I’m always up for trying a new variety!
+While researching things to do in Valparaiso before this day trip, I discovered Aftermath Cidery & Winery.

 Aftermath has a wonderful selection of flavored ciders on tap along with wine slushies, wines, and food.
 The slushy flight looked interesting, but since it was a cider spot, we opted to share a flight of ciders.
 With flavors such as pineapple, watermelon, peach, and more it was challenging to decide which ones to try.